 Setting Description Diagnostic script Use the Browse button to select the Moxa diagnosis script file.
-Export diagnostic Select if you want to export to a file or to a TFTP server results TFTP server IP If you have selected the TFTP option, specify the IP address of the TFTP server.
-Diagnostic script Displays the name of the script file name Last start time Displays the start time of the last script execution Last end time Displays the end time of the last script execution Diagnostic status Displays the progress of the system diagnostics Diagnostic result Displays the result of the system diagnostics.
-If you have selected the export to a file option, the system log is encrypted and packed into a file.
+Export diagnostic Select if you want to export to a file or to a TFTP server results Select if you want to export to a file of to a frip server TFTP server IP If you have selected the TFTP option, specify the IP address of the TFTP server.
+Diagnostic script Displayed the manner of the positive file name Displays the name of the script file Last start time Displays the start time of the last script execution Last end time Displays the end time of the last script execution Diagnostic status Displays the progress of the system diagnostics Displays the result of the system diagnostics.
+If you have selected the export to a file option, the system log is encrypted and Diagnostic result packed into a file.
 The limit on the log file size is 1 MB.
 When the size of the log file reaches 1MB another file is created.
 A maximum of 5 files (5MB) will be kept for downloading.
 When the number of files exceeds five, the oldest file is deleted.